Venetia Stanley (1887–1948): Marriage

 Asquith, like others, believed that Stanley's refusal to marry Edwin in 1912 represented her settled will.
 By 1915, the war had altered her attitude more than the premier realised, as young men were being killed at the front.

 Montagu was subject to a provision in his father's will intended to deprive him of a substantial inheritance if he married outside the Jewish faith, but the conventions which had come near to barring a religious conversion such as this were losing their force.

 On 12 May 1915, Asquith was appalled to receive Stanley's letter announcing her engagement to Montagu.
 This shock may well have affected his handling of the coalition crisis, which erupted two days later.
 The end came at the worst possible time, but after giving him some years of help and support, this romantic friendship had reached an intensity which spelt danger whenever it might end.

 Stanley's conversion was, as Stanley told Montagu, a farce.
 She went through the motions in order to save his family fortune.
 She complained that the process was boring, but in the end she memorised enough of the text to pass the test and was received into the Jewish faith.

 Stanley and Montagu were married on 26 July 1915.

 Stanley’s family and friends differed in their attitudes toward the marriage.
 Her father, then seventy-seven, was furious at his daughter’s conversion and in the days following the announcement refused to talk to either Stanley or Montagu.
 He “boycotted” them, to use Venetia’s term for her father’s reaction.
 Montagu’s family was less critical as Stanley was going to convert into their faith.

 War service

-In January 1915 Stanley commenced three months nurse training as a paying probationer at The London Hospital, Whitechapel.
+On 6 January 1915 Stanley commenced three months nurse training as a paying probationer under Matron Eva Luckes at The London Hospital, Whitechapel.

 After her training Stanley signed up as a VAD nurse at Lady Norman's war hospital at Wimereux, France in May 1915.
 She went on to nurse with the British Red Cross Society and at home in Charing Cross and Rutland Hospitals in 1916.